LEARN HOW TO GROW YOUR OWN FOOD AND SEED!

 Doors open to the public at 10 am!
-Please don’t come early as we will be busy setting up!
+Please don’t come early as we will still be busy setting up!

 Admission is by donation.
 Your donations directly support KASSI (Kingston Area Seed System Initiative) (seedsgrowfood.org) and Ratinenhyen:thos and the Kenhteke Seed Sanctuary and Learning Centre (kenhtekeseedsanctuary.com)

 As always the main attraction will be the Seed Swap table.
 Please bring seeds for native plants, shrubs and trees and vegetable and flower seeds that you have saved in individual packets.
 Label your seed packets with the variety, year harvested, number of seeds in the packet and any other information that could be helpful to other growers and seed savers.
-Seeds from the Seed Swap Table will be available by donation if you don’t have any to share yet!

-Purchase seeds and other things from Bear Root Gardens, Gaia Organics, Kitchen Table Seed House, Lowden Lane Farms, Prior Orchards and Semences Junco Seeds.
 Climate-resilient, locally adapted seeds from the KASSI Living Seed Commons will be available by donation.

 Find out how Ratinenhyen:thos and the Kenhteke Seed Sanctuary and Learning Centre and KASSI (Kingston Area Seed System Initiative) are learning with and from the seeds in their care.
-Visit the National Farmers Union table to find out who grows your seed and food locally and how you can access it!

 We look forward to seeing you there!